npmitchell/tubular/docs/_sources/example_usage_tubular_gutSample.rst.txt

 Here is an example using 20 minutes of Drosophila midgut develeopment, with the dataset available for download on FigShare:
 Mitchell, Noah; Cislo, Dillon (2022): Example Timeseries -- Drosophila midgut, minimal data. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.20733091

-All example datasets for this codebase are availble in the collection here: https://doi.org/10.6084/m9.figshare.c.6178351
+All example datasets for this codebase are available in the collection here: https://doi.org/10.6084/m9.figshare.c.6178351

 Note that the file paths have to be changed at the top of the script to the place where you download the data.

+The script below is found in tubular/example/example_timeseries_gut11Timepoints.m inside the repository.

 The default script below runs through just three timepoints.
 If you want to run more timepoints, adjust ``masterSettings.timePoints`` below.